Kelley Lee

-Kelley Lee (born May 5, 1962) is a Professor of Public Health at Simon Fraser University.
+Kelley Lee (born May 5, 1962) is a Tier 1 Canada Research Chair in Global Health Governance and Professor of Global Public Health in the Faculty of Health Sciences at Simon Fraser University.
 She has studied the impact of globalisation on public health, with a particular focus on the tobacco industry.
-During the COVID-19 pandemic Lee studied effective ways to mitigate the spread of SARS-CoV-2 in an effort to design evidence-based public health strategies.
+During the COVID-19 pandemic Lee initiated and led the Pandemics and Borders Project to understand effective ways to mitigate the spread of SARS-CoV-2 through the effective use of travel measures.

 Early life and education

 Lee earned her bachelor's degree at the University of British Columbia.
-She moved to the University of Victoria to complete a Master of Public Health, before joining the University of Sussex to specialise in international relations.
-She completed a doctorate in political economy at the University of Sussex before joining the London School of Hygiene & Tropical Medicine.
+She moved to the University of Victoria to complete a Master of Public Administration, before joining the University of Sussex to specialise in international relations.
+She completed a doctorate in international political economy at the University of Sussex before joining the London School of Hygiene & Tropical Medicine in 1992.

 Research and career

-Lee was based in the World Health Organization Collaborating Centre on Global Change and Health at the London School of Hygiene & Tropical Medicine.
+Lee led the World Health Organization Collaborating Centre on Global Change and Health at the London School of Hygiene & Tropical Medicine.
 Here she led the Public and Environmental Health Research Unit and studied the relationships between trade and global health.
 Whilst some argue that globalisation only drives inequality, others believe that it is a positive force which will eventually improve the lives of all.
 Her work considered how global health intersected with foreign policy.
 In particular, Lee works on tobacco control and the globalisation of communicable and non-communicable diseases.
 Whilst Lee believed that the WHO Framework Convention on Tobacco Control was an important achievement, she has argued that the WHO must take into account the increasing globalisation of the tobacco industry.

-She joined Simon Fraser University (SFU) in 2011 where she was made Associate Dean for Research and Director of Global Health.
-At SFU Lee leads the Global Tobacco Control Research Programme.
-She was appointed a Canada Research Chair in Global Health Governance in 2016.
-Lee has investigated the role of the WHO in international cooperation and how it responds to global challenges.
+She joined Simon Fraser University (SFU) in 2011 where she was appointed Associate Dean for Research and Director of Global Health.
+At SFU Lee led the Global Tobacco Control Research Programme.
+She was appointed a Canada Research Chair in Global Health Governance in 2015.
+Her chair was renewed in 2022.
+Lee has investigated the role of the WHO in international health cooperation and its role in supporting collective action in response to global health challenges.
 Her research has shown that collective action and cooperation is essential to improve the global response to pandemics, including severe acute respiratory syndrome (SARS), Ebola and HIV/AIDS.
 In 2018 Lee was selected by the Canadian Society for International Health as one of the leading women in global health.